coq/coq/doc/sphinx/language/extensions/canonical.rst

 The object ``Pack`` takes a type ``T`` (the key) and a mixin ``m``.
-It infers all the other pieces of the class ``LEQ`` and declares them as canonical values associated to the ``T`` key.
+It infers all the other pieces of the class ``LEQ`` and declares them as canonical values associated with the ``T`` key.
 All in all, the only new piece of information we add in the ``LEQ`` class is the mixin, all the rest is already canonical for ``T`` and hence can be inferred by Coq.